 unit (a high-

 Thanks for the kit.
-It all works fine, bodger that I am (we`re sure you`re not ! ).
+It all works fine, bodger that I am (we`re sure you`re not, you wouldn`t be buying from us if you were….).
 If we had a telly we'd order an aerial from you for it too.

 J Taylor FM Half Wave Dipole